How to find articles

 When there are no direct links to the complete article in the database, look for the "Find it! @ Concordia" button, which can save you a lot of time.
 "Find it! @ Concordia" will try to locate an electronic copy of the article you are looking for.

-However, if you do not find a match for your article, you can check the library catalogue, to determine if the Libraries have the particular volume and issue of the journal in which the article is published (either in electronic or in print format).
+However, if you do not find a match for your article, you can check the Sofia Discovery tool, to determine if the Library has the particular volume and issue of the journal in which the article is published (either in electronic or in print format).

 For example, you have the following citation: